|

 [Abstract]

-link to PDF on EBSCO site
+link to PDF on AIP site

 Octylcyanobiphenyl, a bilayer smectic A liquid crystal at room temperature, was